-Valproate Linked to ADHD in Offspring
+Valproate Linked To ADHD In Offspring

 Taking a commonly used antiepileptic drug valproate while pregnant may increase the risk of attention deficit/hyperactivity disorder (ADHD) in offspring.